-Travelling with your family means happiness, making memories and exploring new, unspoiled destinations.
-Happy as they are, an absence such as your dog, might mar these memories.
+Travelling with your family means making memories and exploring new, unspoiled destinations.
+Happy as they are, these memories are made better by having your dog with you.

 New South Wales

 Delicate Campground, Goolawah Regional Park, Crescent Head

 On New South Wales’ North Coast lies Goolawah Regional Park, a dog-friendly campground surrounded by kilometres of sheltered leash-free dog beaches.
 The campground has picnic tables, an amenity block and barbecue facilities where you can cook up some sausages for both you and your dog.

 Rainbow Loop Track, Orara East State Forest, Coffs Harbour

 Enjoy the beauty of a subtropical rainforest at the Orara East State Forest, just 30-minutes’ drive from Coffs Harbour.
 The area features four different dog-friendly walking tracks, including The Rainforest Loop Track.

 Reproduced with permission from the Forestry Corporation for use on the Choosi website.